 - Economic damages, which are losses associated with medical care, surgery, and treatment, as well as lost wages; and,

 - Noneconomic damages related to your pain and suffering, emotional distress, and losses based upon your personal relationships.
+If a client suffers visible scarring in the face, then emotional distress could be considerable.

 Liability Issues in Dog Bite Cases